-I’d think, “If this paper sucks I’ll get a bad grade… If I get a bad grade I won’t get into grad school… If I don’t get into grad school I won’t get the job I want… OMG THIS PAPER IS THE MOST IMPORTANT THING
+I’d think, “If this paper sucks I’ll get a bad grade… & then I won’t get into grad school… & then I won’t get the job I want… OMG THIS PAPER IS THE MOST IMPORTANT THING

 I kept researching and learning about things like procrastination, motivation, study skills, and goal setting.
 Eventually, I got there.
-I even graduated with a first class honors degree (I know, humble brag).
-Now I’m living the life I worked towards, and I am lucky to say I love it as much as I hoped.
+I even graduated with a first class honours degree (humble brag).
+Now I’m living the life I worked towards, and I am lucky to say I love it as much as I’d hoped.

 As a counsellor, I get to help people clarify their values, embrace their uniqueness, challenge their limitations, and get started towards the life they want.
-It is really exciting!
+It is awesome!

-As fun and exciting as I find therapy; I do want to add that being a counsellor is such an honor, and I do take that seriously.
+As fun and exciting as I find therapy; I do want to add that being a counsellor is such an honour, and I do take that seriously.

-I know what it’s like to be in that “stuck” place, and how hard it is to ask for help.
+I know all too well what it’s like to be in that “stuck” place, and how hard it is to ask for help.